bgoonz/gists-revamp/by-extension/markdown/python-intro.md

 1. Write a method called `print_hello_world_thrice()`.
 It should print `"Hello World"` thrice to the output.
 Define this method, and also invoke it.
 2. Write and execute a method, that prints four statements:
-   1. “I have created my first variable.”
+   1. “I have created my first variable. "
-   2. “I’ve created in my first loop.”
+   2. “I’ve created in my first loop. "
-   3. “I’ve created my first method.”
+   3. “I’ve created my first method. "
-   4. “I am excited to learn Python.”
-You need to print these four statements on four consecutive lines.
+   4. “I am excited to learn Python. " You need to print these four statements on four consecutive lines.

 **Solutions**